 Jenny is thankful for the opportunity to currently support Woodland as the Director.
-Over the past twelve years, she has seen Woodland in various stages - beginning it’s first year as a group of homeschoolers in a spaced furnished and supplied solely with donations, and now thriving as a progressive school with a healthy student body and a dedicated, inspiring teacher team!
+Over the past fourteen years, she has seen Woodland in various stages.
+Beginning in it’s first year as a group of homeschoolers in a spaced furnished and supplied solely with donations, the school now buzzes with authentic learning, a healthy student body, and a dedicated, inspiring teacher team!
 In addition to her work in the areas of Enrollment, Personnel, and Outreach, her goal, as Director, is to stay connected with students and teachers on the ground and in the daily life of the school.
-Jenny continues to work with students in Woodland’s Farm to Table Program, as well as spontaneous and planned activities during Journey and Free Choice.
+Jenny continues to work with students in spontaneous and planned activities during Journey and Free Choice.

-Jenny lives in Easton with her husband, farmer Sam, who is the manager for Meadowstone Farm.
+Jenny lives in Bethlehem with her husband, farmer Sam, who is the manager for Meadowstone Farm.
 She is the mother of three young children, Thatcher, Sylvie, and Adler.
 She is an endurance athlete who has traveled the world competing and fully enjoys trail running, mountain biking, Nordic and downhill skiing, sea kayaking, paddle boarding - and just about any endeavor that takes her outdoors.
-She also caters, makes raw chocolate, teaches Pilates, volunteers at the Colonial Theater, and most recently became a board member of a new non-profit organization in town called the Bethlehem Trails Association to support human powered recreation in the local area.
+She also makes raw chocolate, teaches Pilates, volunteers at the Colonial Theater, and most recently became a board member of a new non-profit organization in town called the Bethlehem Trails Association to support human powered recreation in the local area.

 Jenny got her degree from the University of Maine, Orono where she majored in Elementary Education.
 She enjoyed a student exchange at the University of British Columbia and a portion of her student teaching experience in Vancouver, Canada.
 After graduating she taught for a few years in a two room schoolhouse on a small island in Maine where she kayaked to work.
 She came to Woodland from that job, and now as often as the seasons permit, she bikes to work.
 She has since earned her masters degree in Health Education with a focus in Health Promotion from Plymouth State College.

 Little known fact: Jenny drinks a green smoothie everyday.
 Her favorite is mango, parsley and water!

-Kathy is excited to return to Woodland as a part time teacher after instructing alongside Jenny Johnson in Woodland’s inaugural year.
-A lifelong educator, Kathy has been a wealth of experience working with students in many different types of classrooms.
+A lifelong educator, Kathy has a wealth of experience working with students in many different types of classrooms.
 Kathy has a can do attitude and a heart for creativity and imagination.
 She has always gravitated towards the natural curious and energetic spirit of children and enjoys supporting them in their exploration of their interests.

 Kathy received her BA from Colby College in Waterville, ME with a major in Economics and double minor in Education and Performing Arts.
 She has also earned her MFA in Contemporary Dance from Case Western Reserve University in Cleveland, OH.